RagtagOpen/cta-aggregator-client-ruby/README.md

 * `base_url`
 * `api_version`

-API calls that create or add a resoruce will fail if these values are not set:
+API calls that create or add a resource will fail if these values are not set:
 * `api_key`
 * `api_secret`